 Many simple projects can be devised using lichens.
-The projects cover aspects of the National Curriculum, requirements of awarding bodies and include important skills, but seldom depend upon detailed identification.
+They are an ideal subject for exploration and study as they can be found both in an urban environment and in the countryside and can be studied throughout the year.
+The projects cover aspects of the curriculum with valuable opportunities for field work, but seldom depend upon detailed identification.
 We hope that they will capture your imagination and help the development of a scientific approach to exploring the natural world.

 Remember: we can put you in touch with a local lichenologist, or provide e-mail support, if you would like some help.
 If you are a student working on an individual project or coursework involving lichens and need help, fill in our Project Questionnaire.
 Send the completed questionnaire as an email attachment to email@example.com

 Support materials for projects